jonathanglasmeyer/bachelor/thesis/src/Main.md

 Automatic Speech Recognition (ASR) can be defined as the process by which a computer maps an acoustic speech signal to text @cmufaq.

-Rabiner and Juang @rabiner date the first research on ASR back to the early 1950s, when Bell Labs built a system for single-speaker digit recognition.
-Since then the field has seen three major approaches, which Marquard @marquard summarizes as follows:
+@rabiner date the first research on ASR back to the early 1950s, when Bell Labs built a system for single-speaker digit recognition.
+Since then the field has seen three major approaches, which
+@marquard summarizes as follows:

 > 1. The *acoustic-phonetic approach* aimed to identify features of
     speech such as vowels directly through their acoustic properties,